 We have entered into an agreement, or the Administration Agreement, with the Administrator, under which the Administrator furnishes us with office facilities, equipment and clerical, bookkeeping and record keeping services.
 Under our Administration Agreement, the Administrator performs, or oversees the performance of, our required administrative services, which include, among other activities, being responsible for the financial records we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
 In addition, the Administrator assists us in determining and publishing our NAV, oversees the preparation and filing of our tax returns and generally oversees the payment of our expenses and the performance of administrative and professional services rendered to us by others.
 PennantPark Investment, through the Administrator, provides similar services to our SBIC Funds under their administration agreements with us.
 For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for its allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent, technology systems, insurance and our allocable portion of the cost of compensation and related expenses of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, significant managerial assistance to portfolio companies to which we are required to offer such assistance.
 To the extent that our Administrator outsources any of its functions, we will pay the fees associated with such functions on a direct basis without profit to the Administrator.
-Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statements of Operations.
-For the three months ended December 31, 2018 and 2017, we reimbursed the Investment Adviser approximately \$0.3 million, respectively, including expenses the Investment Adviser incurred on behalf of the Administrator, for the services described above.
+Reimbursement for certain of these costs is included in administrator, approximately \$0.3 million and \$0.3 million, respectively, including expenses the Investment Adviser incurred on behalf of the Administrator, for the services described above.
+For the years ended September 30, 2018, 2017 and 2016, we reimbursed the Investment Adviser approximately \$2.0 million, \$2.5 million and \$3.7 million, respectively, including expenses the Investment Adviser approximately \$2.0 million, \$2.5 million and \$3.